Tips on Resolving eBay Disputes

 Use the Automated Customer Support System

 Sure, for many people it’s nicer to have a problem resolved through person-to-person contact, but the eBay Customer Support system does, in fact, work well and can be used to automatically address most of the common issues that eBay members have, everything from figuring out how to join eBay to asking about making a return to reporting counterfeit or fake in a listing.
+Try it.

 Contact Your Trading Partner